 What our PA’s need to do before they start the diploma?

-- Let your supervisor know that you are interested in doing the award and for them to put you on the waiting list
+In doing the award and for them to put you on the waiting list

-- You will need to work with a client on a regular basis and have their permission to do the award as your assessor needs to observe you working with your client.
+And have their permission to do the award as your assessor needs to observe you working with your client.